 Rats in Arizona: Roof Rats and Norway Rats

-I used to live in the Arcadia area in Phoenix.
-Every once in a while, I would notice a rat in the yard.
-There have lots of news articles in Phoenix that talk about roof rat infestations.
+Seeing a rat inside your home is horrifying.
+They are known to frequent the Phoenix area and you may have seen news articles that talk about roof rat infestations.
 How would you know if you have a roof rat at your home or business or a more aggressive species, the Norway rat?
 Either way, you’ll want to invest in rodent pest control.

-You’ll find Norway rats in every state but, roof rats tend to dominate in coastal cities or along the water in warmer climates.
+You’ll find Norway rats in every state but, roof rats tend to dominate in coastal cities or along the water in warmer climates (we’re looking at you, metro Phoenix).
 Although roof rats generally don’t occur more than 100 miles inland, they may be transported there (mostly in cargo shipments) and establish local infestations, like what we have seen here in Arizona.

 Just like their name implies, roof rats are more likely to infest high places, such as attics, soffits, drop ceilings and upper wall voids.
 The Norway rat prefers habits closer to the ground.
 Roof rats do very well in neighborhoods with mature landscaping – especially if it includes fruit and nut trees.
 They can easily travel along fences, through trees, on utility lines and rooftops.
 I’ve seen roof rats walking tightrope along a utility line.
-It’s a sight to see, but not when they’re in your yard or near your business.
+Not something you want to see in your yard or near your business.